BrennenJohnston/braille-card-and-cylinder-stl-generator-githubpages/LOCAL_TESTING_GUIDE.md

 ## Overview

-The application runs in two modes:
-1. **Client-side mode** (GitHub Pages): All STL generation happens in the browser using Three.js
+All STL generation happens in the browser using Three.js (no backend).
-2. **Server mode** (Vercel/local Flask): STL generation happens on the backend using Python

 This testing setup mimics the GitHub Pages deployment where everything runs client-side.

 ## Quick Start